History of English cricket (1726–1750): Coverage in the media and the arts

+No cricket had been reported in the infant newspaper industry before 1697 due to the Licensing of the Press Act 1662 which controlled the press until 1696, but notices were becoming more frequent by the mid-1720s.
 Early notices tended to be either the announcement of a scheduled match or a brief summary of the gambling odds rather than the actual play.
 It was not until 1726 that players were first mentioned by name in a newspaper report.
-Only three notices were published in 1726 but this increased to nineteen in 1730.
+Only three notices were published in 1726, but this increased to nineteen in 1730.
 The London Evening Post was founded in 1726 and the Daily Advertiser (which had several changes of title) began publication in 1735; they carried a good many cricket notices until both ceased publication in 1797.
 Other newspapers included the General Evening Post, London Daily Post, St James Evening Post, and the Whitehall Evening Post.
 The early newspapers were not always correct, however, as in 1732 when twelve games were recorded, eleven involving the prominent London Cricket Club.
 A newspaper report in September stated that London played thirteen matches in all and were unbeaten, but that claim contradicted a report in May stating that Croydon defeated London "by great odds".

-Surviving match scorecards have provided much-needed information about cricket in the last quarter of the eighteenth century but only two are known to have been completed prior to 1750.
+Surviving match scorecards have provided much-needed information about cricket in the last quarter of the eighteenth century, but only two are known to have been completed prior to 1750.
 These came from two matches in 1744.
-Without a scorecard, it is difficult to assess the quality of a particular match, but there was no "first-class status" in the eighteenth century.
-However, the matches which are listed in A Guide to Important Cricket Matches Played in the British Isles 1709–1863, published in 1981 by the Association of Cricket Statisticians and Historians (ACS), may generally be regarded as top-class or, at least, historically significant.
+(Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.
+For further information, see First-class cricket.)

 Generally agreed to be the "first modern representation of cricket", a series of engravings, The Game of Cricket, was made by Hubert-François Gravelot in 1739.
 The six engravings show groups of children playing cricket, with a wicket of the "low stool" shape, probably 2 ft wide by 1 ft tall, with two stumps and a single bail.
 The engravings were used on porcelain.
 Gravelot helped to establish the French Rococo style in English publishing and was one of the most celebrated illustrators of the time.